-- protect data from being accessed by unauthorized persons when a device is stolen or misplaced - reduce risk to employees through enhanced privacy protections - improve the security of mobile devices and applications by deploying mobile device technologies - reduce risks to organizational data by separating personal and work-related information from each other - enhance visibility into mobile device health to facilitate identification of device and data compromise, and permit efficient user notification - leverage industry best practices to enhance mobile device security and privacy

-- 27 The example solution uses technologies and security capabilities (shown below) from our project - 28 collaborators.
-The technologies used in the solution support security and privacy standards and - 29 guidelines including the NIST Cybersecurity Framework and NIST Privacy Framework, among others. - 30 Both iOS and Android devices are supported by this guide's example solution.
+- enhance visibility into mobile device health to facilitate identification of device and data compromise, and permit efficient user notification - leverage industry best practices to enhance mobile device security and privacy - engage stakeholders to develop an enterprise-wide policy to inform management and employees of acceptable practices - 31 The example solution uses technologies and security capabilities (shown below) from our project - 32 collaborators.
+The technologies used in the solution support security and privacy standards and - 33 guidelines including the NIST Cybersecurity Framework and NIST Privacy Framework, among others. - 34 Both iOS and Android devices are supported by this guide's example solution.

 Collaborator Security Capability or Component IBM.
-Mobile Device Management that provisions configuration profiles to mobile devices, enforces security policies, and monitors policy compliance kryptowire Application Vetting to determine if an application demonstrates behaviors that could pose a security or privacy risk paloalto® Firewall and Virtual Private Network that controls network traffic and provides encrypted communication channels between mobile devices and other hosts Qualcomm Trusted Execution Environment that helps protect mobile devices from computer code with integrity issues ZIMPERIUM.
+Mobile Device Management that provisions configuration profiles to mobile devices, enforces security policies, and monitors policy compliance kryptowire Application Vetting to determine if an application demonstrates behaviors that could pose a security or privacy risk Firewall and Virtual Private Network that controls network traffic and provides encrypted communication channels between mobile devices and other hosts Qualcomm Trusted Execution Environment that helps protect mobile devices from computer code with integrity issues ZIMPERIUM.
 MOBILE THREAT DEFENSE Mobile Threat Defense detects unwanted activity and informs the device owner and BYOD administrators to prevent or limit harm that an attacker could cause

-- 31 While the NCCoE used a suite of commercial products to address this challenge, this guide does not - 32 endorse these particular products, nor does it guarantee compliance with any regulatory initiatives.
-Your - 33 organization's information security experts should identify the products that will best integrate with - 34 your existing tools and IT system infrastructure.
-Your organization can adopt this solution or one that - 35 adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and - 36 implementing parts of a solution.
+- 35 While the NCCoE used a suite of commercial products to address this challenge, this guide does not - 36 endorse these particular products, nor does it guarantee compliance with any regulatory initiatives.
+Your - 37 organization's information security experts should identify the products that will best integrate with - 38 your existing tools and IT system infrastructure.
+Your organization can adopt this solution or one that - 39 adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and - 40 implementing parts of a solution.

-HOW TO USE THIS GUIDE
+41 HOW TO USE THIS GUIDE

-- 38 Depending on your role in your organization, you might use this guide in different ways: - 39 Business decision makers, including chief information security and technology officers can use this - 40 part of the guide, NIST SP 1800-22a: Executive Summary, to understand the impetus for the guide, the - 41 cybersecurity challenge we address, our approach to solving this challenge, and how the solution could - 42 benefit your organization.
+42 Depending on your role in your organization, you might use this guide in different ways:

+43 Business decision makers, including chief information security and technology officers can use this

+44 part of the guide, NIST SP 1800-22a: Executive Summary, to understand the impetus for the guide, the

+45 cybersecurity challenge we address, our approach to solving this challenge, and how the solution could

-- 43 Technology, security, and privacy program managers who are concerned with how to identify, - 44 understand, assess, and mitigate risk can use the following: - NIST SP 1800-22b: Approach, Architecture, and Security Characteristics, which describes what we built and why, the risk analysis performed, and the security/privacy control mappings.
+- 46 benefit your organization. - 47 Technology, security, and privacy program managers who are concerned with how to identify, 48 understand, assess, and mitigate risk can use the following: - NIST SP 1800-22b: Approach, Architecture, and Security Characteristics, which describes what we built and why, the risk analysis performed, and the security/privacy control mappings. - NIST SP 1800-22 Supplement: Example Scenario: Putting Guidance into Practice, which provides an example of a fictional company using this practice guide and other NIST guidance to implement a BYOD deployment with their security and privacy requirements.

-- NIST SP 1800-22 Supplement: Example Scenario: Putting Guidance into Practice, which provides an example of a fictional company using this practice guide and other NIST guidance to implement a BYOD deployment with their security and privacy requirements. - 50 IT professionals who want to implement an approach like this can make use of NIST SP 1800-22c: How- - 51 To Guides, which provides specific product installation, configuration, and integration instructions for - 52 building the example implementation, allowing you to replicate all or parts of this project.
+IT professionals who want to implement an approach like this can make use of NIST SP 1800-22c: How- To Guides, which provides specific product installation, configuration, and integration instructions for building the example implementation, allowing you to replicate all or parts of this project.

-SHARE YOUR FEEDBACK
+57 SHARE YOUR FEEDBACK